 Rev. Dr. Elizabeth Conde-Frazier is a practical theologian.
 She is an ordained pastor of the American Baptist Churches with over 10 years of pastoral experience.
 She was founder of the Orlando E. Costas Hispanic and Latin American Ministries Program at Andover Newton Theological School and served as a tenured professor of religious education at the Claremont School of theology and as academic dean and vice president of education at Esperanza College of Eastern University.

 Currently, Elizabeth is the coordinator of relations for theological entities at the Association of Hispanic Theological Education.
 Some of her publications are "Latina Evangelicas: A Theological Survey from the Margins," "A Many Colored Kingdom," "Hispanic Bible Institutes," "Listen to the Children" and numerous chapters on practical theology and religious education.

-Dr. Conde-Frazier holds a Ph.D. from Boston College, a M.Div. from Eastern Baptist Theological Seminary and a B.A.
-From Brooklyn College, City University of New York.
+Dr. Conde-Frazier holds a Ph.D. from Boston College, an M.Div. from Eastern Baptist Theological Seminary and a B.A. from Brooklyn College, City University of New York.

 Christina Edmondson | Panelist